vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 ### Gov Process and Voting

 Governance proposals can be made on the [Governance channel](https://discord.com/channels/1054724431404089445/1093490553120903261) of the Spiral DAO Discord server.
 According to guidelines in the [docs](https://docs.spiral.farm/dao/governance-process), a proposal should be active for at least 24 hours before going to a vote.
-Voting is done [via Snapshot](https://snapshot.org/#/spiralgov.eth) with votes being recognized based on SPR holdings.
+Voting is done [via Snapshot](https://snapshot.org/#/spiralgov.eth), with votes being recognized based on SPR holdings.

-As Snapshot votes are non-binding, in most cases the protocol or treasury multi-sig will be responsible for executing the outcome of the vote.
+As Snapshot votes are non-binding, in most cases, the protocol or treasury multi-sig will be responsible for executing the outcome of the vote.

 ### Multi-sigs